May 13, 2020

 Undoubtedly, the changes we’re seeing will drive higher standards, new regulations, greater regulatory focus, and improved efficiency.

-It is likely that many of the predictions will lead to a swathe of regulatory change – from ‘comply or explain’ rules for ESG to new regulations surrounding developing technology.
+Many of the predictions will likely lead to a swathe of regulatory change – from 'comply or explain’ rules for ESG to new regulations surrounding developing technology.
 If our predictions are correct, compliance teams should begin preparations to ensure their existing systems and processes are effective and capable of managing regulatory changes at scale.

 CUBE provides regulatory intelligence and regulatory change management that tracks and monitors regulatory changes and maps them to your existing compliance framework.
 Our AI-powered technology delivers regulatory insights that enable you to streamline and automate complex regulatory change management processes.